harshitwadaskar007/Harshit_Wadaskar-SSEAIRTRICITY/README.md

 ﻿
 # SSE Airtricity
+---
 <img src="https://user-images.githubusercontent.com/50833271/226240958-3b55451a-5fd8-49e8-a199-727b29b29f15.png" align="right" height="200" style="float:right; height:200px;">

+## Technical exercise: Home Appliances cost to use.
 This project contains the automation framework for testing the home appliances cost estimator on the Citizens Advice website.
 The purpose of this project is to verify the functionality of the home appliances cost estimator for residents of England, Scotland, and Wales, as well as the error message displayed for residents of Northern Ireland.

 ## User Story